abdelrahman-swefy/GUC-Machine-Learnig-Course/README.md

 # GUC Clustering Project

-The GUC Clustering Project is an educational project designed apply clustering techniques to real datasets.
+The GUC Clustering Project is an educational project designed apply clustering techniques to 3 different datasets.
 The project focuses on the following objectives:

 1- Understanding different clustering approaches: Students will learn about various clustering algorithms, including K-means, Hierarchical, DBSCAN, and Gaussian Mixtures.